AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53347-price-indexing-performance-gradually-degrades.md

 ## Issue

-When we reindex prices for a large product catalog, the performance of the queries executed during the indexing process gradually degrades.
+When reindexing prices for a large product catalog, the performance of the queries executed during the indexing process gradually degrades.

 <u>Steps to reproduce</u>: